Gaspachow/shell_game_old/README.md

 - You must have installed Ruby.
 - You must specify the path of you favourite text editor in the $EDITOR_PATH variable
 - Simply run the launch.rb file
-- Press Ctrl+D to stop the script
+- Type exit to stop the script
+- You can skip the tutorial with --skip (-s)
+- You can jump to steps with the cheatcode "42"

 ## Notes : ##